VishnuVardhanBR/ClipsUploader/README.md

 # ClipsUploader
-Upload Twitch livestream clips to YouTube channel.
+Upload livestream clips to a video hosting website.